Monoidal Infinity Category of Complexes from Tannakian Viewpoint: Introduction

-This paper is organized as follows.
-In Section 2, we begin by reviewing the basic notions on $\infty$-categories in the sense of \cite{J} and \cite{HTT} and we give preliminaries related to our study.
-In Section 3, we prove some lemmas concerning Kan extensions in the $\infty$-categorical setting, which we will use later.
-In Section 4, we then proceed to study some property of symmetric monoidal functors between stable symmetric monoidal $\infty$-categories of quasi-coherent complexes.
+The contents of this paper are organized as follows.
+In Section \ref{sec:2}, we begin by reviewing the basic notions on $\infty$-categories in the sense of \cite{J} and \cite{HTT} and we give preliminaries related to our study.
+Section \ref{sec:3}, \ref{sec:4}, \ref{sec:5} contain our main discussions.
+In Section \ref{sec:3}, we prove some lemmas concerning Kan extensions for functors between $\infty$-categories.
+This is generalized to a version of symmetric monoidal functors in Section \ref{sec:5} before the proof of main results.
+In Section \ref{sec:4}, we then proceed to prove some key property of symmetric monoidal functors between stable symmetric monoidal $\infty$-categories of quasi-coherent complexes.
+We prove that a colimit-preserving functor $\mathcal{D}_{\textup{qcoh}}(X) \to \mathcal{D}_{\textup{qcoh}}(Y)$ which commutes with symmetric monoidal operation, preserves vector bundles.
+This property is vaguely reminiscent of ``tannakian phenomenon'' which relates schemes (stacks) with stable $\infty$-categories of quasi-coherent complexes over them.
 In our study derived Morita theory plays an important role.
-In Section 5, applying results of Section 3 and 4, we will prove main results of this paper.
+In Section \ref{sec:5}, applying results of Section \ref{sec:3} and \ref{sec:4}, we will prove main results of this paper.